 - Initial district and/or community needs and assets inventory

-- Selection of a cadre of academic teachers and community partners
+- Selection of cadre of academic teachers and community partners

-- 1st year initial training sessions in drama-based instructional strategies
+- First year initial training sessions to drama-based instructional strategies

-- Ongoing support and mentorship by UT graduate students and faculty
+- Ongoing support and mentorship by university graduate students and faculty

-- Optional 2nd and 3rd year training as co-researchers and peer leaders
+- Optional second and third year training as co-researchers and peer leaders

 Through the DFS training program, teachers learn a range of tools that can be adapted to a variety of content areas and contexts, instead of one strategy for a specific lesson plan.
 In addition, these techniques support a variety of learning styles that keep students actively engaged in the learning process.